sjamillah/Wildlife_Corridors_project/README.md

 5. Should see dashboard with sample animals on map

 **Common issues**:
-- If map doesn't load: Check Mapbox token in `.env`
+- If map doesn't load: Check browser console for errors, Leaflet loads OpenStreetMap automatically
 - If API calls fail: Ensure backend is running on port 8000
 - If OTP doesn't arrive: Check backend terminal for code (it prints there during development)

----

 ## Key Features